azuradara/cursed_markov_bot/README.md

 # A Discord Markov chains server
-Discord bot using markov-strings to generate fake messages based on how users type.
+Discord bot using `natural` and `weighted` to generate fake messages based on how users type.

 ## Setup
 - Create a [Discord bot application](https://discordapp.com/developers/applications/).